ubco-W2022T2-data301/project-group-group27/README.md

 ## Team Members

 - Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Person 2: My name is Shirley, I am a third-year student majoring in statistics, and I like to play tennis.
-- Person 3: one sentence about you!
+- Person 3: My name is Remy, I am a second-year psychology student, and my hobby is watching Netflix.

 ## Images

 {You should use this area to add a screenshot of an interesting plot, or of your dashboard}

 <img src ="images/test.png" width="100px">

 ## References